Communist Party of the Soviet Union: Dictatorship of the proletariat

 Lenin, supporting Marx's theory of the state, believed democracy to be unattainable anywhere in the world before the proletariat seized power.
 According to Marxist theory, the state is a vehicle for oppression and is headed by a ruling class.
 He believed that by his time, the only viable solution was dictatorship since the war was heading into a final conflict between the "progressive forces of socialism and the degenerate forces of capitalism".
 The Russian Revolution was by 1917, already a failure according to its original aim, which was to act as an inspiration for a world revolution.
 The initial anti-statist posture and the active campaigning for direct democracy was replaced because of Russia's level of development with—according to their own assessments—dictatorship.
 The reasoning was Russia's lack of development, its status as the sole socialist state in the world, its encirclement by imperialist powers, and its internal encirclement by the peasantry.

-Marx and Lenin did not care if a bourgeois state was ruled in accordance with a republican, parliamentary or a constitutional monarchical system since this did not change the overall situation.
+Marx and Lenin did not care whether a bourgeois state was ruled under a republic, parliamentary, or constitutional monarchical system, since this did not change the overall situation.
 These systems, even if they were ruled by a small clique or ruled through mass participation, were all dictatorships of the bourgeoisie who implemented policies in defense of capitalism.
 However, there was a difference; after the failures of the world revolutions, Lenin argued that this did not necessarily have to change under the dictatorship of the proletariat.
-The reasoning came from practical considerations; the majority of the country's inhabitants were not communists, neither could the party reintroduce parliamentary democracy because that was not in synchronization with its ideology and would lead to the party losing power.
+The reasoning came from practical considerations; the majority of the country's inhabitants were not communists, nor could the party reintroduce parliamentary democracy because that was not in synchronization with its ideology and would lead to the party losing power.
 He, therefore, concluded that the form of government has nothing to do with the nature of the dictatorship of the proletariat.